|Texas Institute of Orthopedic Surgery & Sports Medicine, PLLC

 Although steroids, such as cortisone, are very effective anti-inflammatory medicines, steroid injections are generally not used because there is a risk of damage to the nerve.

 Bracing or splinting.
 Your doctor may prescribe a padded brace or split to wear at night to keep your elbow in a straight position.

 Nerve gliding exercises.
 Some doctors think that exercises to help the ulnar nerve slide through the cubital tunnel at the elbow and the Guyon's canal at the wrist can improve symptoms.
-These exercises may also help keep the arm and wrist from getting stiff.
+These exercises may also help prevent stiffness in the arm and wrist.

 Your doctor may recommend surgery to take pressure off of the nerve if:

 - Nonsurgical methods have not improved your condition

 - Nerve compression has caused muscle weakness or damage

 There are a few surgical procedures that will relieve pressure on the ulnar nerve at the elbow.
 Your orthopaedic surgeon will talk with you about the option that would be best for you.

 These procedures are most often done on an outpatient basis, but some patients do best with an overnight stay at the hospital.